Keyboard shortcuts

 • Rules of thumb

-Defeaters (~>)
+Defeaters (except)

 Defeaters are special rules that block conclusions without proving anything themselves.

-d1: broken_wing ~> flies # A broken wing blocks "flies"
+(except d1 broken-wing flies) ; A broken wing blocks "flies"

 Defeater vs. Defeasible Rule

-# Defeasible rule: proves -flies
+; Defeasible rule: proves (not flies)

 The difference: